alsalafiyyah/alsalafiyyah.github.io/_pages/pages/about.md

 **(17).** We do not declare a Muslim to be an unbeliever due to a major sin so long as his sin does not reach the level of kufr (disbelief).

+**(18).** We hold it to be impermissible to kill or transgress against non-muslims living in a Muslim lands or under Muslim rule, and Allah does not forbid us to showing kindness to non-Muslims who are not fighting Muslims.

+Concerning that the Prophet ﷺ said: **“Whoever kills a mu‘ahid (a non-Muslim living under Muslim rule) will not smell the fragrance of Paradise, although its fragrance may be detected from a distance of forty years.”** [^14]

+Allah Ta'ala says: **“Allah does not forbid you to deal justly and kindly with those who fought not against you on account of religion and did not drive you out of your homes.
+Verily, Allah loves those who deal with equity.”** (al-Mumtahinah [60]:8)

 ---
 ### Our Aims